espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 Enabling Self Organized Networking
 """"""""""""""""""""""""""""""""""

-ESP-MESH will attempt to maintain the node's current Wi-Fi state when enabling self organized networking.
+ESP-WIFI-MESH will attempt to maintain the node's current Wi-Fi state when enabling self organized networking.
 However, depending on the node type and whether a new parent is selected, the Wi-Fi state of the node can change.
 The following table shows effects of enabling self organized networking.

 +---------------+--------------+------------------------------------------------------------------------------------------------------------------+
 | Select Parent | Is Root Node | Effects                                                                                                          |